Kwadwo Tuffour manages a $10-million-dollar Amazon business from his phone.

 KT weighed his options.

-Starting his own ecommerce brand seemed too risky.
-Between ordering samples, stocking inventory, and funding marketing, he could sink shoulder-deep in debt before even making his first sale – if it ever came.
+Between ordering samples, stocking inventory, and funding marketing, he could sink shoulder-deep in debt before even making his first sale.
+And that’s if it ever came.

-Stocks and crypto?
 About as sturdy as an extension ladder leaning against a gutter, wobbling from wind gusts up to 35 miles per hour.

-As for real estate?
-KT’s list of cons was taller than your dad.
+KT’s list of cons was taller than your dad standing on his tippy toes on a step stool.

-Airbnb?
-I mean, he’d rather lick a recently-used plunger.
+Please.
+He’d rather lick a recently-used plunger.

 So what are you left with?